-To ensure these investments went through without a hitch, the Underwriter assigned to the case, Jemma Vaja, dug down into the details to establish that the funds would be used adequately.
+To ensure these investments went through without a hitch, the underwriter assigned to the case dug down into the details to establish that the funds would be used adequately.
 By working with the client and broker, we saw there was a solid plan for deciding how much money would be used for planning permissions, furnishings, legal costs and the like.

 Additionally, we established there were multiple exit strategies available to the borrower.
-Also, by running multiple affordability calculations, Imogen and Jemma noted there was plenty of potential for the properties on the horizon.
+Also, by running multiple affordability calculations, Imogen and our underwriter noted there was plenty of potential for the properties on the horizon.